jedelman8/nxos-ansible/README.md

 > The examples shown could be deployed in one large playbook, but they are being shown individually below in order to make them more digestable and easier to test.

+If you are following along, feel free to name each example whatever you wish.
+Remember they must be stored in your working directory and should be executed using `ansible-playbook <playbook_name>`.

 Example 1: Wipe out up logical interfaces and shut down all Ethernet interfaces

 > Since we are using `hosts: all` you will need to remove the `wan` group from the hosts file.
 Otherwise, just change the groups you are automating!
+> Ensure you have connectivity to all Nexus switches within the `hosts` file.
+It's fine if you are just using one.

 Playbook:
 ```